 The Ski and Snowboard Club organizes skiing and snowboarding outings to Camp Fortune during the months of January and February.
 Contact: C. Jackson.

 Student Council promotes school spirit and engagement within the school through spirit days and cultural activities.
-Staff Contacts: R. Bolzon, P. Roddick
+Staff Contacts: R. Clemmings

 Our yearbook is created by students who take the Media Arts class.
 Check with your guidance counselor or speak with our staff advisors to see what the possibilities are.
 It is important to sign up during course selection time to ensure that you are part of the yearbook staff.